IamHamzaAziz/mern-portfolio/README.md

+# My Portfolio Website

-This is my portfolio website's repository which I developed using MERN Stack.
+Welcome to my personal portfolio website's repository.
-<br>You can visit this portfolio at [hamzaaziz-portfolio.vercel.app](https://hamzaaziz-portfolio.vercel.app/)
+<br>You can visit the portfolio at [hamzaaziz-portfolio.vercel.app](https://hamzaaziz-portfolio.vercel.app/)

+## Sections

+This portofolio features following sections

+- **Home**: Introduction with typing animations.
+- **Projects**: A sliding showcase of my work.
+- **Skills**: Technologies I excel in.
+- **Contact**: A form for sending direct inquiries.
+I get an email right after you fill out this form.
+This email tells me your name, email and message you entered.